nareshribabu/To-Do-List-App/README.md

 - Realm

 ## Notes:
+- This app was created for learning purposes only. <br/>
-- Pods Folder is not included
+- The pods folder is not included <br/>
+- This is an app inspired by the clear app. <br/>
+- Uses MVC Pattern to organize code